Health and Safety

 Silica dust is produced when polishing and grinding concrete, and also when cutting concrete or masonry, or drilling, crushing and cutting some types of fibre-cement board.
 It can also be produced when cutting or grinding engineered kitchen benchtops that have a high silica content.
 Breathing in fine silica dust over prolonged periods can cause serious lung disease.

-The disease is called silicosis, and there is a fast-developing version called accelerated silicosis.
-These are serious – there have been deaths in Australia.
+The disease is called silicosis, and there is a version called accelerated silicosis where symptoms can develop within 3–10 years of exposure to crystalline silica dust.
+This is serious – there have been deaths in Australia.
 In New Zealand, ACC launched the Accelerated Silicosis Assessment Pathway in September 2020.
-By late February 2023, 140 claims had been lodged for assessment of accelerated silicosis, with 114 of these lodged since the introduction of the pathway.
+As of 1 August 2023, 190 claims had been lodged with ACC for assessment of accelerated silicosis.

 It is common for people with this type of disease to not notice any symptoms in the early years, but anyone who has been exposed to silica dust for 6 months or more within the past 10 years should talk to their GP and lodge a claim to be assessed.